 Surprisingly, Microsoft has relocated your user folders from the “This PC” page, which now only displays storage drives.
 As a result, if you want to access your user folders, you must use the new Home page or the sidebar.
 This change took some time to adjust to, but I’m now completely comfortable with the new Home page.

-The ability to pin files to the favourites area on the Home page keeps them front and center for later access.
+The ability to pin files to the favorites area on the Home page keeps them front and centre for later access.
 The recent area functions in the same way as the Recommended feed in the Start menu, but without shortcuts to recently installed apps.
 As a result, any files you open will appear here.

 Fortunately, you can disable the recent feed-in File Explorer if you find it clogging things up, which I frequently do because it shows all files you’ve opened, including ones you probably don’t need to open again.